Vesper-Lin/Testing-MQTT/README.md

 ### analyser

-- If it is started, it publishes to topics 'request/qos' and 'request/delay' with qos and delay information in the payload, so that publisher will be modifed.
+- If it is started, it publishes to topics 'request/qos' and 'request/delay' with qos and delay information in the payload, so that publisher will be modified.
 - It subscribes to all the combinations of qoses and delays - 18 topics in total, and collects data including Packet IDs and timestamps meanwhile.
 - It calculates metrics for data analysis and generates a csv file containing the statistics.